smarty/changelog/cloud/us-reverse-geo-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.02.C - 2025-02-05
+We are beginning our phased rollout of us-reverse-geo-data 2025.02.C.
+This process is scheduled to be completed by 2025-02-07 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Latest updates from all upstream packages and providers.

 ## 2025.01.K - 2025-01-28
 Changes:
 - Address update to sync with other services. (deployed over 2 days, which may produce inconsistencies).